Ingrid Alexandra, Crown Princess of Norway: Activities

+Statement on the Mette-Marit–Epstein and Høiby affairs

+On 5 February 2026, Ingrid Alexandra published a statement on her Instagram account, later reported by Norwegian media, in which she dismissed the criticism directed at her mother over her ties to Jeffrey Epstein as not constituting a real issue.
+She stated that the matter was not about her mother, nor about her half-brother Marius Borg Høiby, who was on trial for rape at the time, but instead described the situation as personal attacks against her family.
+Royal expert Erik Mustad responded that while the family is under considerable pressure, much of the situation has been caused by the actions of her mother and her half-brother.
+Royal commentator Ole Jørgen Schulsrud-Hansen called her comments inappropriate and accused her of behaving like an influencer.

+In June 2026, Ingrid Alexandra temporarily returned to Norway from Australia amid concerns over her mother's health; Mette‑Marit had been diagnosed with pulmonary fibrosis in 2018 and underwent a lung transplant in June 2026.

 Constitutional status

-The Constitution of Norway was altered in 1990 to introduce absolute primogeniture, ensuring that the crown would pass to the eldest child regardless of gender but keeping the Crown Prince ahead of his elder sister, Princess Märtha Louise; the change was to apply for the first time to their children.
-Princess Ingrid Alexandra has thus been second in the line of succession since birth, preceded only by her father.
+The Constitution of Norway was altered in 1990 to introduce absolute primogeniture, ensuring that the crown would pass to the eldest child regardless of gender but keeping then Crown Prince Haakon ahead of his elder sister, Princess Märtha Louise; the change was to apply for the first time to their children.
+Until her grandfather's death, Ingrid Alexandra had thus been second in the line of succession since birth, preceded only by her father.
 Because of the reform, her status was not affected by the subsequent birth of her brother, Prince Sverre Magnus, in 2005.
-The Princess is expected to become Norway's first female monarch since Queen Margaret, who reigned over Norway, Denmark and Sweden from the late 1380s until her death in 1412.
+Ingrid Alexandra is expected to become Norway's first female monarch since Queen Margaret, who reigned over Norway, Denmark and Sweden from the late 1380s until her death in 1412.

-Along with her parents and grandparents - but unlike her younger brother Sverre Magnus, her older maternal half-brother Marius, and other relatives - Princess Ingrid Alexandra is a member of the Norwegian Royal House.
+Along with her parents and grandmother - but unlike her younger brother Sverre Magnus, her older maternal half-brother Marius, and other relatives - Ingrid Alexandra is a member of the Norwegian Royal House.
 The family belongs to the House of Glücksburg.

 Personal life

-Ingrid Alexandra was in a relationship with Magnus Heien Haugstad, a Norwegian economy student from Bærum, between 2022 and 2024.
+Ingrid Alexandra was in a relationship with Magnus Heien Haugstad, a Norwegian economics student from Bærum, between 2022 and 2024.